joostd/tiqr-cli/README.md

 Note that authentication endpoints are pinned during registration.
 If you change endpoints (typically when using dynamic ngrok endpoints) you need to delete any tiqr account on your device registered using the old endpoint.
 Your tiqr client will complain.

 The tiqr authentication service stores accounts in the `/tmp` directory.
-This directory is periodically empties (e.g. after a reboot).
+This directory is periodically emptied (e.g. after a reboot).
 Make sure that tiqr accounts stored on a device may no longer be known to the authentication server in that case.